 - Most bosses in 2D Sonic the Hedgehog games are always vulnerable (with a few exceptions) but either can't be reached immediately, or are protected by their attacks.
 Usually it's not safe to try attacking, and is better to wait them out, but in some cases impatient gamers can exploit Mercy Invincibility to get all the hits in very quickly at the expense of their rings.

-- Most bosses in the Mario games.
+- Most bosses in the Super Mario Bros. games.

 - An Untitled Story.

 - The Liquid Metal Processor and the final form of the Cruiser Tetron in Hero Core.

 - Final Fantasy IV has the first boss, the Mist Dragon, which can only be attacked when it is not in its mist form (the game tells you this, after you get hit with a nasty ice attack, if you try).

 - Final Fantasy XIII has a few bosses (and regular enemies) that are practically invulnerable until they are staggered.

 - The Cloud Child in The Spirit Engine 2 has a separate life bar that acts as a shield.
 Once you reduce it to zero, the cloud child will be stunned until the shield regenerates to full, during which you can attack its main life bar.

 - Every boss in Lyle in Cube Sector, except for the semifinal one, which is always vulnerable.